The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 • Multiple LLCs: You can also start a Series LLC that will serve as an umbrella company including multiple LLCs for each property you own.
 This can help you protect each of your properties against any lawsuit or financial dispute associated with other properties.

 • Tax benefits: With a real estate LLC business structure, unlike Corporations, your business is not subject to double taxation.
-This means that besides taxing your individual income, the Internal Revenue Service (IRS) will not subject you to corporate taxes when you start an LLC.
-You’ll have to pay a self-employment tax though.
+This means that besides taxing your individual income, the Internal Revenue Service (IRS) will not subject you to corporate taxes for starting a real estate LLC.
+You’ll have to pay a self-employment tax, though.

 • Better loan offers: When starting a real estate LLC, you are more likely to get better loan terms and interest since it’s a legal business entity.
 That hands it greater credibility than a Sole Proprietorship.
 Even if you’re the only member of your LLC, your loan terms will differ from those your lender would have offered to an individual.